Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

-To determine an appropriate number of training steps, we conducted a preliminary study involving a validation set (independent of both the training set and the test set that we use in our experimental evaluation).
-There, we train the model by iterations of 5,000 steps.
+To determine an appropriate number of training steps, we conducted a preliminary study involving a validation set (independent of both the training set and the test set that we use in our experimental evaluation) and trained the model by iterations of 5,000 steps.
 At the end of each iteration, we check whether the prediction accuracy on the validation set improved.
-If that is the case, we pursue the training for another iteration (otherwise, we stop).
-We found out that the model stopped improving at 50,000 steps, which we use as the total number of training steps.
-Note that this order of magnitude is in line with previous research applying machine translation to solve software engineering prediction tasks, e.g. \cite{Tufano_2019}.
+If it improved, then we pursued the training for another iteration, otherwise, stopped.
+We found out that the model stopped improving at 50,000 steps, which we thus set as a threshold.
+This order of magnitude is in line with previous research applying machine translation to solve software engineering prediction tasks, e.g., \cite{garg2022cerebro,Tufano_2019}.